-Be aware that these delicious matzah balls in a recipe brought over from Germany are denser than typical “Eastern” ones, and are akin to a German dumpling or “knoedel”.
+Be aware that these delicious matzah balls (also known as knaidlach) in a recipe brought over from Germany are denser than typical “Eastern” ones, and are akin to a German dumpling or “knoedel”.
 I have enjoyed these many times at Passover seders at the Ermans, and to me they are more authentic than what we usually eat.
 Enjoy!

 Six pieces of matzah, crumbled